How to Repair Corrupted GoPro Videos

 When you repair a corrupted GoPro video, VideoRepair applies a multi-layered strategy.
 For a deeper dive into the technical details, see our guide on how video repair works.

-Strategy 1 — Offset Repair: If the moov atom exists but contains incorrect chunk offsets (common after partial file transfers), VideoRepair recalculates and fixes the offsets so players can locate each frame correctly.
+• Strategy 1 — Offset Repair: If the moov atom exists but contains incorrect chunk offsets, VideoRepair recalculates and fixes the offsets so players can locate each frame correctly.

-Strategy 2 — Moov Reconstruction: If the moov atom is completely missing (the typical battery-death scenario), VideoRepair scans the raw media data frame by frame, identifies H.264 video frames and AAC audio frames, and rebuilds the entire moov atom from scratch.
-This includes reconstructing the sample table, time-to-sample mapping, and chunk offset tables.
+• Strategy 2 — Moov Reconstruction: If the moov atom is completely missing, VideoRepair scans the raw media data frame by frame and rebuilds the moov atom from scratch.

-Strategy 3 — Reference-Assisted Repair: For severely damaged files where codec parameters can't be determined from the corrupted file alone, VideoRepair uses a reference file to obtain the correct SPS/PPS (Sequence/Picture Parameter Sets), audio configuration, and other encoding details needed to build a valid moov atom.
+• Strategy 3 — Reference-Assisted Repair: For severely damaged files where codec parameters can't be determined from the corrupted file alone, VideoRepair uses a reference file to rebuild the missing structure more accurately.

 The tool automatically detects which strategy is needed and applies it without any manual configuration.